 The story of the Alamo is big—a lot bigger than the actual place is today, which often leads to disappointed visitors.

-The problem is that the Alamo has been made to seem larger than life in Hollywood movies.
+The issue is that the Alamo’s image is larger than life, especially in Hollywood movies.
 Thanks to technology the website for the Alamo offers a chance to see what the Alamo originally looked like.
 It will put things into perspective for you.
 For now, know this: the Alamo was originally a mission, and the original complex was approximately three acres.

 Remember the Alamo

-Though the battle at the Alamo was lost, and few people survived, it inspired the Texans to continue to fight for what they believed was their right to freedom from rule by Mexico.
+Even though Texans lost the battle at the Alamo and few people survived, Texans were inspired tocontinue to fight for what they believed was their right to freedom from rule by Mexico.
 Hence, “Remember The Alamo,” became the battle cry for the Battle of San Jacinto, which is where Texans finally won their independence.

 The city of San Antonio is building a 100 million-dollar museum to create an Alamo experience that will better honor the history of this Texas National Historic site.

-And, here’s an interesting tidbit…most of the artifacts for the new museum have been donated by Phil Collins!
-That’s right—the musician Phil Collins.
+Fun fact: Most of the artifacts for the new museum have been donated by Phil Collins!
+That’s right, the musician Phil Collins.
 He’s now an honorary Texan—and rightfully so!
-Phil has been fascinated with the history of Texas and the American West since he was a wee lad watching the Disney series Davy Crockett.
+Phil’s fascination with the history of Texas and the American West since he was a wee lad watching the Disney series Davy Crockett.
 Phil felt it was time to donate his collection back to its home.
-Still, Phil said that he would continue to collect Alamo memorabilia.
+Still, Phil said that he will continue to collect Alamo memorabilia.

 Many people go to the Alamo and only go inside the chapel, but there are also beautiful shady gardens.
-Take some time to stroll around the gardens, where you’ll find some interesting monuments that have been donated by people from all over the world who remember the Alamo.
+Take some time to stroll around the gardens, and read about the monuments donated by people from all over the world who remember the Alamo.

 Stay